AALIYAH f Arabic, English (Modern)

 ASTON m & f English (Rare)

-From a surname which was originally derived from a place name which meant "east town" in Old English or from the given name ÆÐELSTAN
+From a surname which was originally derived from either a place name meaning "east town" in Old English or from the given name ÆÐELSTAN

 AUDREY f English

 AUREOLE f English (Rare)